bavalde/bav-github-blog/_posts/posts/2015-07-22-starting-a-new-github-blog.markdown

 as easy as "jekyll build" and/or "jekyll serve".
 - I´m not into serious vim (so far I have only learned enough vim to do basic editing when required).
 I guess an editor with git integration would be nice and I´m trying out Microsofts "code" - looks nice so far.
-I´m sure there are alternatives, but it looks like a faster less crashy Atom editor for me and with a nice Visual Studio feel.
+I´m sure there are alternatives, but it looks like a faster perhaps less crashy Atom editor for me and with a nice Visual Studio feel.
 - The site/blog as such needs a major cleanup, currently there are many demo posts and leftovers from the repo I cloned, but the basics seems to be up and running.
-- As I´m writing this I have Jekyll serving in a Terminal window and every time I save this file the site is automatically updated (re-built) and can be viewed as localhost:4000.
+- As I´m writing this I have Jekyll serving in a Terminal window and every time I save the edited file the site is automatically updated (re-built) and can be viewed as localhost:4000.
 I think I can get used to this, pretty slick workflow.

 ##Summary